 Star Gold members may also bring one guest, but he/she must be travelling on the same flight as the member.
 This is in line with Star Alliance’s tightened lounge access rules that took effect from May 2021

-Transit passengers are allowed to visit the lounge, but only those originating from countries or regions from which Singapore has unilaterally lifted border restrictions.
-This currently includes:
+Transit passengers are allowed to visit the lounge, but only those originating from Category I or II countries.

 Getting to the Lounge